 if(x == x)

-where x is the name of the parameter to the recursive call.
+where x is the name of the argument to the recursive call.
+(If

 Recompile your program with the optimizations set to level 4.